mit-cml/yrtoolkit/yr/tutorials/voicecalculator.md

 Try this on your own but if you get stuck you can click the Hint button.

 ## Test Your App again
-Congratulations, you have built your first voice driven AI system.
+Congratulations, you have built your first voice-driven AI system.
 Test it thoroughly to make sure that your Voice Calculator can correctly respond to a variety of different utterances for each operation intended.

 # Expand Your App
-* The calculator at this point functions a lot like how a beginning foreign language learner may try to function in a foreign country when listening to a native speaker: a few known key words are used to identify the intent of the native speaker and the rest of the other words are completely ignored in high hopes that they are redundant and thus don’t really matter.
-For example in the following sentence, all the words in <span style="color:red">red</span> are redundant and can be ignored while the words in <span style="color:green">green</span> are highly relevant in defining the intent of the speaker:
+* The calculator at this point functions a lot like how a beginning foreign language learner may try to function in a foreign country when listening to a native speaker: a few known key words are used to identify the intent of the native speaker and the rest of the other words are completely ignored in high hopes that they are irrelevant and thus don’t really matter.
+For example in the following sentence, all the words in <span style="color:red">red</span> are irrelevant and can be ignored while the words in <span style="color:green">green</span> are highly relevant in defining the intent of the speaker:

 	<span style="color:red">Would you be so kind, oh dear amazing Calculator, to tell me the</span> <span style="color:green">product</span> <span style="color:red">of the most glorious number</span> <span style="color:green">73</span> <span style="color:red">and the supremely wondrous quantity</span> <span style="color:green">51</span> <span style="color:red">?</span>

 	* Knowing this limitation of the Voice Calculator, come up with a sentence that will trick it to do a calculation when the intent of the sentence was not a calculation at all.
 Test it.
 	* Knowing the limitations of the Voice Calculator, come up with a completely legitimate calculation sentence that it will fail to understand.
 Test it.
 	* Can you improve your code to avoid any of the tricky sentences you came up with above?
+<br /><br />
 * Make the calculator take square roots and other more advanced operations you might know.
+<br /><br />
 * Can you try to create a primitive version of Alexa or Siri where the AI will respond to some basic queries like:
 	* What day of the week is it?
 	* What is the time?
 	* Tell me a joke.
 	* What is the weather? (perhaps opens a weather website)
 	* What are the top news stories? (perhaps opens a news website)
-	* Set up a timer for 30 seconds.
+	* Set a timer for 30 seconds.
+<br /><br />
+* As mentioned earlier in the introduction this project can be viewed as an example of ***assistive technology*** that can aid people with disabilities or the elderly.
+Do some research about assistive technologies and how they are helping people with disabilities and the elderly population.
+What other apps can you think of that can be examples of assistive technologies?
+Use MIT App Inventor to build such an app.

 # About Youth Mobile Power